DjikstraCS/CTF-Write-Ups/Hack The box/Machines/README.md

-This is there the sloved Machines go.
+This is where the sloved Machines go.